linx-software/hubspot/README.md

 ## Usage

-#### Export submission to googlesheet
+#### Export submissions to googlesheet
 Retrieves all submissions from Hubspot for a particular form and write them to googlesheet.
-This will allow users without a Hubspot account to easily view the googlsheet.
+This will allow users without a Hubspot account, to easily view the googldsheet.

 To write out all the submission on your instance of Hubspot for a form to a sheet in googlesheet:

+1. Generate the the access token.
+2. Create and share your googlesheet with the registered service account.
-Run the UpdateGoogleSheetsForFormGUID function.
+3. Run the UpdateGoogleSheetsForFormGUID function.
-1. Pass the form GUID as parameter.
+  *Pass the form GUID as parameter.
-2. Pass the GoogleSheetId as parameter.
+  *Pass the GoogleSheetId as parameter.

 ## Contributing